Immigration Law Update: USCIS Publishes Final Rule, New AAO NIW Standard

 - The new rule clarifies that an approved I-140 that is subject to withdrawal or business termination cannot on its own be used when filing an I-485 Adjustment of Status application or appear at an immigrant visa interview (at a US consulate outside the US).
 To obtain an immigrant visa or Adjust Status, the beneficiary must have either a new I-140 filed approval on their behalf; or if eligible for Adjustment Portability, there must be a new employer offer of employment in the same or a similar occupational classification.

-- Once an applicant's priority date becomes current, the I-140 expires within a one year time period.
+- Once an applicant's priority date becomes current, the ability to extend an H-1B beyond six years expires within a one year time period.
 This one year time period will start over if the priority date retrogresses during the year.
 USCIS will have some discretion here if there are circumstances outside of the applicant's control.

 - For more information about I-140's and Adjustment of Status, please see the Clark Hill website.